aminato1/practice/README.md

+# Practicing
-# Practicing CSS and HTML on how to link a file
+Practicing HTML and CSS on how to link a file